-Cavalier "Chevy" Johnson sought the opportunity to serve as Alderman because he believes in Milwaukee.
-Through his work, Chevy has been committed to serving Milwaukee's neighborhoods, residents, and it's future.
-Chevy’s commitment to his district and city began at an early age.
+President Cavalier Johnson sought the opportunity to serve as alderman because he believes in Milwaukee.
+Through his work, Cavalier has been committed to serving Milwaukee's neighborhoods, residents, and it's future.
+Cavalier’s commitment to his district and city began at an early age.

-At 14 years old, he was selected by the YMCA to participate in a pre-college program for low-income MPS students.
-That very same program, Sponsor-A-Scholar, solidified Chevy’s life commitment to community service and making Milwaukee better for future generations.
-Chevy attended UW-Madison and returned home to work with the Milwaukee Area Workforce Investment Board (MAWIB).
-While there, Chevy served at-risk youth, youth entering the workforce for the first time, and adults retooling to enter the workforce for the last time.
-Chevy has also served on boards at the Milwaukee YMCA, ACLU, and Milwaukee Community Brainstorming.
+At 14 years old, he was selected by the YMCA to participate in a pre-college program for low-income students in Milwaukee Public Schools.
+That very same program, Sponsor-A-Scholar, solidified Cavalier’s life commitment to community service and making Milwaukee better for future generations.
+Cavalier attended the University of Wisconsin-Madison and returned home to work with the Milwaukee Area Workforce Investment Board (now Employ Milwaukee).
+While there, Cavalier served at-risk youth, youth entering the workforce for the first time, and adults retooling to enter the workforce for the last time.
+Cavalier has also served on boards at the Milwaukee YMCA, ACLU, and Milwaukee Community Brainstorming.

-Before serving as Second District Alderman, Chevy served our community as a Community Outreach Liaison for City government where he worked diligently with community and faith leaders to find creative solutions to some of Milwaukee’s most pressing issues facing families from all walks of life.
+Before serving as 2nd district alderman, Cavalier served our community as a community outreach liaison for City government where he worked diligently with community and faith leaders to find creative solutions to some of Milwaukee’s most pressing issues facing families from all walks of life.

-Chevy is a graduate of MPS Bay View High School and UW-Madison.
-Chevy is married to Dominique and they have three children; a son named Oliver and twin daughters named Madison and Bella.
+Cavalier “Chevy” Johnson is a graduate of MPS Bay View High School and UW-Madison.
+Cavalier is married to Dominique and they are blessed to have three children; a son named Oliver and twin daughters named Madison and Bella.